musabX44/C-/README.md

 ## Usage

 > **Note:**
-> As C- is a closed source project, binaries or source code are not publicly available.
+> As C* is a closed source project, binaries or source code are not publicly available.
 If you are interested in accessing the language for evaluation, licensing, or educational use, please contact the author.

 ### Planned Usage (subject to licensing):

 - Download or clone the repository (with permission).
 - Compile or run the provided interpreter.
-- Write your C- scripts and execute them.
+- Write your C* scripts and execute them.

 ---